 April 4, 2020

-First Family is back to being published and delivered, as well as an online edition.
-April’s First Family will join years of archived newsletters.
+First Family is FUMC’s monthly newsletter and is both published and delivered.
+June’s First Family will join years of archived newsletters on this website.
 They are always there and they are searchable.
 We have also decided to activate all the links within First Family to allow you to simply click to bring you directly to websites and email addresses.

 Take a look, share the link, bookmark the page, or download to have on your computer if you wish.
 If you, or someone you know would like to have First Family delivered, please email email@example.com